Blog Tours: The Complete Guide To Virtual Book Tour Success

 When it comes to online book tours, much like a normal book tour, it takes planning and organization.

 When you reach out to different websites and ask to be featured, some blog owners will ask for payment.
-I’d suggest declining these offers.
+In some cases, you should decline these offers.

 If they’re only interested in your work to get paid to feature on their blog, they aren’t going to be passionate about the content you’re contributing either.
-They may not even promote it to their mailing list at all.
+They may not even promote it to their mailing list.

 There are some sites (like BookBub) where paid promotion can be very effective.
 This is not the same thing though.
 Paying for advertising on a book promotion site is quite different from getting featured as a guest writer or featured guest on another blog.

-During a blog tour, you may be given the opportunity to write guest posts and feature pieces for the blog’s author to use.
-Other than that all you’ll have to do is respond to comments (if asked to do) and thank the blog for allowing you to be featured.
+During a blog tour, you may write guest posts and feature pieces for the blogger to use.
+Other than that all you’ll have to do is respond to comments (if required) and thank the blog for allowing you to be featured.

 - Find blog tour opportunities